ngrok/ngrok-docs/docs/integrations/airship/webhooks.md

 1. Access [Airship](https://www.airship.com/) and sign in using your Airship account.

 1. In the **Projects** pages, click the **1st Flight DEMO** tile.
     **Note**: Airship provides the **1st Flight** project when you register for Airship.
-Optionally, you can use your own project, or create a new one by clicking **Create Project**.
+Optionally, you can use your project or create a new one by clicking **Create Project**.

 1. On the **1st Flight** project page, click **Settings**, click **Manage** in the **Real-Time Data Streaming** tile, and then click the **Webhooks** tile.

-1. On the **Create a new Webhook integration** page, enter a name in the **Name** field, a description in the **Description** field, and nter the URL provided by the ngrok agent to expose your application to the internet in the **Webhook Endpoint URL** field (i.e. `https://1a2b-3c4d-5e6f-7g8h-9i0j.sa.ngrok.io`).
+1. On the **Create a new Webhook integration** page, enter a name in the **Name** field, a description in the **Description** field, and enter the URL provided by the ngrok agent to expose your application to the internet in the **Webhook Endpoint URL** field (i.e. `https://1a2b-3c4d-5e6f-7g8h-9i0j.sa.ngrok.io`).
     ![airship URL to Publish](img/ngrok_url_configuration_airship.png)

-1. On the **Event Type Configuration** section, choose the eventy types you would like to send to your Webhook.
+1. On the **Event Type Configuration** section, choose the event types for your webhook.
 For this tutorial, click all checkboxes.

 1. Click **Activate**.